lucmans/digistring/readme.md

 All command line arguments can also be printed by running digistring with `-h`.

 ## GUI controls
+**Mouse controls**
+Left mouse button: Display the frequency corresponding to the cursor's location.

 **Keyboard controls:**
 `-`/`+`: Decrease/increase the frequency of the generated sine wave or note.
 Note that frame containing samples representing the old frequency has to finish playing before new frame is played.
 `[`/`]`: Decrease/increase the maximum displayed frequency.